RomanBase/code_field/README.md

 Widget providing input code field to insert pin, sms and other auth codes.\
-Also can be used for time/date or any highly formatted input.
+Also can be used for time/date or any highly formatted input.\

-**[InputCodeControl]** handles all logic parts, validation, holds current value and index pointer to next field.
-InputCodeControl is **[StateControl]** so other widgets can subscribe and listen about changes.\
+And supports **backspace** keyboard button.

-And provides Keyboard Action Event and automatically fires this event when code is filled.
-Can be used to validate code or to focus next field.
+`InputCodeControl` handles all logic parts, input validation, holds current value and index pointer to next field.\

-Standard **[InputCodeField]** is drawn with underline and can be customized with **[InputCodeDecoration]**.
+Standard `InputCodeField` is drawn with underline and can be customized with `InputCodeDecoration`.
 Supports enable/disable state, obscuring, sizing, coloring, etc..

 ![Structure](https://raw.githubusercontent.com/RomanBase/code_field/master/doc/code.png)

-For better visual control is used **itemBuilder** to build custom Code Field Item.
+For better visual control can be used **itemBuilder** to build custom Code Field Item.
 Builder providing BuildContext and index of current field.\
-To get char at given index use **[]** operator on **[InputCodeControl]**.\
+To get char at given index use `[]` operator on **InputCodeControl**.\
-To check if item has focus use **InputCodeControl.isFocused(index)**.
+To check if item has focus use `InputCodeControl.isFocused(index)` and `InputCodeControl.hasFocus` to check if whole Field has focus.

 ```dart
 InputCodeField(